 Hello, my name is _________________.
 I graduated from CU Boulder with a degree in Psychology and I currently work in Human Resources _________.
 I have a strong interest in what (company name) is involved with, and I would love to know more about your experience and the type of opportunities that might be available in the future.

-Be sure to prepare a few questions to ask each employer after you’ve stated your elevator pitch.
+When attending a career fair, be sure to prepare a few questions to ask each employer after you’ve stated your elevator pitch.
 These questions should be related to the company or the positions for which they are recruiting for.
 Research ahead of the fair to make sure your questions are insightful and not easily answered by looking at their website.
 Show your interest and knowledge by asking questions like…

 • What are some typical projects that a person in this position gets to work on?